-'Within + Without: Body Image and the Self' is a documentary I created during a freelance experience with Birmingham Museum whilst on the course.
+" 'Within + Without: Body Image and the Self' is a documentary I created during a freelance experience with Birmingham Museum whilst studying.
 I interviewed people in the street about how they constructed their own body image and whether they thought there was enough diversity in the media and originally this was just supposed to be part of the documentary, but the museum thought it would be a great addition to an exhibition and featured it as an "art piece" in itself.
 It truly feels amazing to exhibit my work at the museum and I still can't believe it!
-I’ve learnt skills ranging from sound to editing techniques and graphics, and seeing my own work in Birmingham's first museum is just incredible.
+I’ve learnt skills ranging from sound to editing techniques and graphics, and seeing my own work in Birmingham's first museum is just incredible."

 The course has links with a range of media organisations, leading to students working with the BBC, ITN, Mirror, Health Service Journal, Period Living, and the Centre for Investigative Journalism among others.

 The final MA project can be completed from overseas.
 Previous students have, for example, run a hyperlocal news site based in Canada, published a travel website in Spain, and worked for a sports agency in Qatar.